jakehblack/jakehblack/README.md

 ### Hey, my name's Jake.

-I'm an artist\developer currently exploring ways to integrate coding into my multimedia work.
+I'm an artist/developer currently exploring ways to integrate coding into my multimedia work.

 A few of my *favorite* things:
 <p>